 This allows for real-time forecasting of flood threats with state-wide coverage.
 Through modernized floodplain mapping, residents of North Carolina can better prepare themselves and their property when a natural disaster strikes.
 The goal of this project is to provide more accurate flood maps, increase public awareness, and ensure more affordable rates for flood insurance.

 Best Home Insurance in North Carolina

-The following list below contains the five highest rated insurance companies in the state of North Carolina.
+The following list below contains the five highest-rated insurance companies in the state of North Carolina.
 Each company offers basic homeowner’s insurance as well as a variety of supplemental policies.

 There are a wide variety of insurance policies available that can fit the needs of any homeowner.
-Below is a short summary of each insurance company, information about their customer service, and description of what sets them apart from the competition.
+Below is a short summary of each insurance company, information about their customer service, and a description of what sets them apart from the competition.

 Liberty Mutual has been serving customers for over 100 years, providing insurance coverage nationally and internationally.